In this helpful tutorial, Nikita Prokhorov teaches us how to make an ambigram of the word “online.”

 Step 4 – Refinement

-Once your ambigram is full legible and readable, time to add some meat to those typographic bones.
+Once your ambigram is fully legible and readable, time to add some meat to those typographic bones.
 At this point it’s a matter of which typographic style you prefer.
 However, keep in mind that not every typographic style will work with your ambigram: the ambigram design drives the style, not the other way around.
 Some styles will work, some won’t—it’s simply a matter of experimentation.

 At this point, you may be wondering whether to stay on paper or switch to the computer.
 It’s a matter of preference!
 Personally, I love drawing ambigrams and letters on both paper and computer, but the medium is driven by the end result and need.
 However, another rule of thumb applies here: before switching to the computer, make sure your ambigram sketch is as refined as possible.
 No amount of software knowledge will make up for a half-hearted sketch and an illegible ambigram—it will actually do more harm than good, while causing you unnecessary frustration.